cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.7v0.1
-Google SHALL be allowed to automatically apply future recommended settings.
+Google SHALL be allowed to automatically apply future recommended settings for spoofing and authentication.

-- _Rationale:_ Not allowing Google to automatically apply future recommended settings could potentially leave the system vulnerable to new threats.
+- _Rationale:_ Not allowing Google to automatically apply future recommended settings could potentially leave the system vulnerable to new spoofing-based threats.
 By enabling this feature, the system can stay updated with the latest security measures, reducing the risk of security breaches and enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping